ta05/ta05.github.io/Weather-Dashboard/README.md

 ## Description

-The Work Day Scheduler Assignment was to create a website where the user is weather dashboard interface using the [OpenWeather API](https://openweathermap.org/api).
+The Weather Dashboard is a dashboard interface using the [OpenWeather API](https://openweathermap.org/api).
 The user is able to search for cities, and the site updates with current conditions and a 5-day forecast

 When the user opens up the website